gilliek/rreader/README.md

 ## TESTING THE APPLICATION

 You need Ruby 1.9.3.
 Ideally, you should use `rvm` to manage your ruby version.
+You also need a to install a runtime JS like nodejs for instance.

 Once you have cloned this repository, execute the following commands from the root's directory: